Students

 Sleep

-Regular Exercise
+Regular exercise

 -

-Selecting school(s)
+Selecting schools

 Navigating the school admissions process

 I begin by getting to know each student as a unique individual, learning about their interests, strengths, goals, and areas they want to focus on, including both short-term and long-term objectives.
-This initial understanding allows me to create a personalized approach to support to their needs and aspirations.
+This initial understanding allows me to create a personalized approach to support their needs and aspirations.

-It’s what success means to you.
+It’s about what success means to you.